pagkly/Zed/Investopedia3/What Chief Operating Officers Do.md

 The company's stock fell from $49 to $16 and the CFO had resigned.
 The problems of the company were due to rapid growth that it could just not keep up with.
 It had a planned launch of notebook computers that was eventually stopped because of poor production planning.
 At the time, the company didn't know what product lines its profits and losses were coming from.
 In essence, its operations were a mess.6

-With the company [falling apart](https://www.investopedia.com/ask/answers/052015/who-are-dells-main-competitors.asp), Dell decided to bring on people with experience, older than him who had the managerial chops to turn things around.
+With the company [[falling apart]](https://www.investopedia.com/ask/answers/052015/who-are-dells-main-competitors.asp), Dell decided to bring on people with experience, older than him who had the managerial chops to turn things around.
 The key hire was Mort Topfer.
 Though he did not have the title of COO, it was Vice Chairman, he did the job of COO and was Dell's mentor.
 He was the CEO's right-hand man.

 As of 2019, Dell was the third-largest computer company in the world, with a market share of 16.8%.7

 When Topfer came onboard he implemented multi-year planning, opened more affordable factories overseas, encouraged Dell to focus on strategy while he, Topfer, would deal with day-to-day operations, and restructured management.6 The company, of course, turned around, becoming the powerhouse that it is today.

 Topfer joined Dell in 1994 and previously worked at Motorola, heading its land mobile products division.
 In 2000, his salary at Dell was $700,000 with a bonus of $1.2 million.
-He also received 290,910 [stock options](https://www.investopedia.com/terms/s/stockoption.asp).8
+He also received 290,910 [[stock options]](https://www.investopedia.com/terms/s/stockoption.asp).8

 ## Chief Operating Officer (COO) FAQs